 If Amnesty International is producing a report, you can bet that it’s going to be skewed towards picking out and highlighting refugee abuses, immigrant rights or issues in developing nations.

-That’s not necessarily a bad thing, but remember: they’ve got an agenda and they will therefore highlight information that reinforces their own agenda.
+That’s not necessarily a bad thing but remember: they’ve got an agenda and they will therefore highlight information that reinforces their own agenda.

-An example of very well-respected government reports are the UN’s IPCC reports.
+An example of very well-respected government reports is the UN’s IPCC reports.
 These reports on climate change reflect many respected scientists’ reflections on issues and would almost be a must to mention in an article on climate change.

 Similarly, government policies on healthcare, education, transportation, agriculture, and so on are all worth discussing and look great in assignments.

-Here’s some tips when discussing government and non-profit reports:
+Here are some tips when discussing government and non-profit reports:

 - Find alternative perspectives – is the report challenged by others?
 What academics or interest groups disagree with the government or non-profit’s findings?